Autism Spectrum Disorder: Inside The Autistic Mind

-Recently, ASD has been classified as a whole-body disorder that includes complications such as seizures, gastrointestinal disorders, sleep disturbances, eating and feeding challenges, attention deficit and hyperactivity disorder (ADHD), anxiety, depression, schizophrenia and bipolar disorder.
+Recently, ASD has been classified as a whole-body disorder that includes complications such as seizures, gastrointestinal disorders, sleep disturbances, eating and feeding challenges, attention deficit and hyperactivity disorder (ADHD), anxiety disorders, depression and bipolar disorder.

 Often times due to the mental complexity and challenges, those affected by ASD are faceing the issues of stigma, discrimination, human rights violations, inadequate support and inaccessibility to proper health services.

 Today, medical research under the realms of genetic study has made promising advancements into the neurobiological causes of autism-associated health and mental conditions.